Amish way of life: Clothing

 The common theme among all Amish clothing is plainness; clothing should not call attention to the wearer by cut, color, or any other feature.
 Hook-and-eye closures or straight pins are used as fasteners on dress clothing rather than buttons, zippers, or velcro.
 Snaps are used on everyday clothes, and plain buttons for work shirts and trousers.
 The historic restriction on buttons is attributed to tradition and their potential for ostentation.
 Some groups tend to limit color to black (trousers, dresses) and white (shirts), while others allow muted colors.
 Dark blue denim work clothing is common within some groups as well.
 The Old Order Amish often sew their own clothing.

 Women wear cape dresses, calf-length plain-cut dresses in a solid color.
 Aprons are often worn at home, usually, in white (typically for the unmarried) or purple or black (for the married), and are always worn when attending church.
 A cape, which consists of a triangular piece of cloth, is usually worn, beginning around the teenage years, and pinned into the apron.
 In the colder months, a long woolen cloak may be worn.
 Heavy bonnets are worn over the prayer coverings (known as the kapp) when Amish women are out and about in cold weather, with the exception of the Nebraska Amish, who do not wear bonnets.
 Girls in some areas may wear colored bonnets until age nine; older girls and women wear black bonnets.
 Girls begin wearing a cape for church and dress-up occasions at about age eight.
 Single women wear a white cape to church until about the age of thirty.
 Everyday capes are colored, matching the dress, until about age forty when only black is used.

 Men typically wear dark-colored trousers, some with a dark vest or coat, suspenders (in some communities), broad-brimmed straw hats in the warmer months, and black felt hats in the colder months.
 However, some, mostly teenagers, may deviate from these customs to convey individuality.
 Married men and those over forty grow a beard.
 Mustaches are forbidden because they are associated with European military officers and militarism in general.
 A beard may serve the same symbolic function, in some Old Order Amish settings, as a wedding ring, and marks the passage into manhood.

 Furniture

 Amish furniture is furniture marketed as being made by the Amish, primarily of Pennsylvania, Ohio, and Indiana.
 It is generally known as being made of 100% wood, usually without particle board or laminate.
 Amish furniture making is often a skill passed through many generations.
-Because Amish beliefs prevent the use of electricity, many woodworking tools in Amish shops are powered by a hydraulic and pneumatic power that is run on diesel generators.
+Because Amish beliefs prevent the use of electricity, many woodworking tools in Amish shops are powered by hydraulic and pneumatic power that is run on diesel generators.
 No piece of furniture is ever identical to another because of the care taken to select the wood.
 The grain is different on every piece of wood, and the craftsmen often try to highlight the features of each individual piece.